Andromache Mourning Hector

-Andromache Mourning Hector is a 1783 oil-on-canvas painting by the French Neoclassical artist Jacques-Louis David.
+Andromache Mourning Hector is an oil painting on canvas of 1783 by the French Neoclassical artist Jacques-Louis David.
 The painting depicts an image from Homer's Iliad, showing Andromache, comforted by her son, Astyanax, mourning over her husband Hector, who has been killed by Achilles.
 This painting, presented on 23 August 1783, brought David election to the Académie Royale in 1784.